awsdocs/aws-cost-management-user-guide/doc_source/view-billing-dashboard.md

 This section is an overview of your AWS costs across all accounts, AWS Regions, service providers, and services, and other KPIs\. **Total compared to prior period** displays your total AWS costs for the most recent closed month\.
 It also provides a comparison to your total forecasted costs for the current month\.
 Choose the gear icon on the card to decide which KPIs you want to display\.

 **Highest cost and usage details**
-This section shows your top service, account, or Region by estimated month\-to\-date \(MTD\) spend\.
+This section shows your top service, account, or AWS Region by estimated month\-to\-date \(MTD\) spend\.
 To choose which to view, choose the gear icon on the top right\.

 **Cost trend by top five services**
 In this section, you can see the cost trend for your top five services for the most recent three to six closed billing periods\.